devAlice

 Set up 1Password / Bitwarden on both machines, with SSH · Git · dotfiles auto-fetch integration.

 A password manager pays back at two boundaries — (1) browser auto-fill, (2) automated secret fetch from terminal / dotfiles / CI.
-Using only (1) is half-utilization.
+If you only use (1), you're getting half the value.
 Set up (2) and you stop writing plaintext secrets to .env, and a new machine bootstraps with one command.

 This guide compares 1Password (recommended) · Bitwarden, then walks through unified Mac + Windows setup.